How Much Will the Purdue Pharma Settlement Be?

 Treatment

-Hotel California by the Sea provides a wide range of treatment options for those who are suffering from opioid use disorder.
-The substance abuse treatment program offers individualized care plans that include individual, family and group therapy.
-Other unique treatment options include EMDR and CBT.
+Hotel California by the Sea offers many treatment options for people with opioid use disorder (OUD).
+Our substance abuse treatment program offers individualized care plans that include individual, family and group therapy.
+Other behavioral health treatment options we offer include EMDR and CBT.
 Hotel California by the Sea offers treatment at all levels of care.

-With the increase in opioid overdose and deaths, the treatment program continues to support all clients through social services and aftercare planning.
+Our treatment program supports all clients through social services and aftercare planning.
 Under the guidance and support of clinical specialists, clients from all walks of life can overcome their opioid addiction.

 References: